LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Details for Text Template

 \section{Details for Text Template}

 This appendix describes the text template in more detail.
 The text template starts with a preamble that describes the individual's static covariates, then lists the individual's education level and occupation for each calendar year.
-Specifically: \begin{enumerate} \item The first line describes the source of the data, e.g., \texttt{<A worker from the PSID dataset>}. \item The second line describes the individual's demographic characteristics, e.g., \texttt{The following information is available about the work history of a female black or african american US worker residing in the south region}. \item The third line describes the individual's birth year, e.g., \texttt{The worker was born in 1963}.
-Recall that the original CAREER model does not incorporate age or birth year information.
-Therefore, we do not include this line of information in the text template while comparing it to the CAREER model. \item The fourth line describes the structure of the resume, i.e., \texttt{The worker has the following records of work experience, one entry per line, including year, education level, and the job title:}.
+Specifically: \begin{enumerate} \item The first line describes the source of the data, e.g., \texttt{<A worker from the PSID dataset>}. \item The second line describes the individual's demographic characteristics, e.g., \texttt{The following information is available about the work history of a female black or african american US worker residing in the south region}. \item The third line describes the individual's birth year, e.g., \texttt{The worker was born in 1963}. \item The fourth line describes the structure of the resume, i.e., \texttt{The worker has the following records of work experience, one entry per line, including year, education level, and the job title:}.
 This line is constant for all individuals and is useful for the LLM to understand the format of the subsequent rows of work experience. \item Starting from the fifth line, each line summarizes the information of the worker from a wave of the survey she participated in, including the calendar year, education level, and title of her main occupation reported in that survey year.
 Specifically, it is in the format \texttt{YEAR (EDUCATION): JOB TITLE}, e.g., \texttt{1984 (some college): Cooks}. \item The template ends with the line \texttt{<END OF DATA>}. \end{enumerate}

 The following example shows a complete text template of an individual worker.
 For more examples, see Online Appendix \ref{sec:online-appendix-text-template-example}.

 {

 }